AmirGgh/storeManager/README.md

 # storeManager

 ## One-page site that includes:
 - Store manager site - accessible only to admin.
 - Shopping site - accessible only to users.
 - Homepage of the shopping store - public with an option to log in or sing up.
+- The project build with: React, MUI,Firebase

+ ### Login:
+ - As admin: username: storeA, password: 111
+ - As user: username: dna, password: dna
+ - Or sin up.

 ___

 ## Admin
-Login: username: storeA, password: 111

 ### Pages available to admin and their functionalities:
 #### Dashboard
 Contains information on: